-Although there are many places online where you can find sample licensing agreements, the truth is that any legal issue that has to do with intellectual property is complex and even the slightest error can result in serious legal issues and/or financial losses.
-This is why you should always consult with a Charlottesville, VA IP lawyer when you are negotiating a licensing agreement – whether it is your intellectual property to be licensed or it is your company which will be granted the license.
+Although there are many places online where you can find sample licensing agreements, the truth is that any legal issue that has to do with intellectual property is complex.
+Even the slightest error can result in serious legal problems and/or financial losses.
+This is why you should always consult with a Charlottesville, VA IP lawyer when you are negotiating a licensing agreement – whether it is your intellectual property to be licensed or your company that will be granted the license.

 The scope of a license is one of the first things that needs to be decided when drawing up a license agreement.
-Issues such as how long the license will be in effect and what, if any, restrictions will there be are examples of items that need to be agreed upon.
+Issues such as how long the license will be in effect and what restrictions there will be are examples of items that need to be agreed upon.

 - How long the license will be;